-You’ve come across the internet’s ultimate guide for rock climbing at the Todra Gorge.
+You’ve come across the internet’s ultimate guide for rock climbing Morocco.

-In this guide you will find absolutely everything you need to know about Todra’s climbing.
+In this guide you will find absolutely everything you need to know about Morocco’s premiere climbing destination: The Todra Gorge.

 The best part?